List of Stranger Things characters: Max Mayfield

 In season four, Max struggles with coping after Billy's death, which had lasting reverberations on her family situation.
-Her parents split up, and Max and her mother Susan moved into a trailer park.
+Her parents divorced, and Max and her mother Susan moved into a trailer park.
 Max has isolated herself from everyone, including Lucas, and she frequently attends the counselor's office due to her PTSD symptoms.
-She witnesses Eddie and Chrissy go into his trailer together and later sees him flee.
-After learning of Chrissy's death, she relays this information to Dustin, so they track down one of Eddie's friends to learn Eddie's location.
-After recalling Chrissy attending the counselor's office before her death, Max, Dustin, and Steve break into the school and find her file, as well as Fred Benson’s, Vecna's second victim.
+She witnesses Eddie and Chrissy going into his trailer together and later sees him flee.
+After learning of Chrissy's death, she relays this information to Dustin, so they track down one of Eddie's friends to learn about Eddie's location.
+After recalling Chrissy attending the counselor's office before her death, Max, Dustin, and Steve break into the school and find her file, as well as Fred Benson's, Vecna's second victim.
 She learns that both Chrissy and Fred suffered PTSD symptoms similar to hers, realizing that she is Vecna's next target.
 She writes letters to her friends and family and reads Billy's at his grave.
 She is put into a trance by Vecna, but Lucas, Steve, and Dustin learn from Nancy and Robin that music can help her escape Vecna, and play her favorite song, Kate Bush's "Running Up That Hill", saving her from Vecna.
 After Steve, Nancy, Robin, and Eddie dive into the Upside Down, Max and the gang return to the Wheeler residence and communicate with the Upside Down gang using a Lite-Brite.
 They go to Eddie's trailer and rescue them from the Upside Down.
 After Vecna shows Nancy his plans for Hawkins' destruction, the Hawkins gang plots to kill Vecna.
 Realizing she can provide a distraction to give the others time, Max volunteers as bait for Vecna.
 In the season's final battle, Max, Lucas, and Erica go to Creel House, awaiting Max's possession to give Nancy, Steve, and Robin an opening to Vecna.
 When Vecna possesses Max, she retreats to the safety of her favorite memory—the 1984 Snow Ball, where she and Lucas first danced—but this fails to work for long.
 Eleven enters the fray within Max's mind, but she is overpowered by Vecna, who begins killing Max.
 At the last second, Eleven manages to save Max from Vecna's final blow.
 However, moments later, Max dies from her injuries in Lucas' arms, but Eleven is able to resurrect her, though she remains comatose.
-Max ends up at the hospital, still in a coma, with Lucas at her bedside.
+Max ends up at the hospital still in a coma, with Lucas, Eleven, Will, and Mike at her bedside.